bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 * The metadata fields listed in the REQUIRED columns are needed to perform a minimum viable qMRI application for the corresponding `grouping suffix`.
-* Note that some of the metadata fields may not vary across different members of a given `grouped scan collection`, yet still needed as an input to a qMRI model for parameter fitting.
+* Note that some of the metadata fields may be unaltered across different members of a given `grouped scan collection`, yet still needed as an input to a qMRI model for parameter fitting.
 These fields are listed under the `REQUIRED constant metadata fields` column.
 * The `REQUIRED varying metadata fields ` column lists metadata entries that are subjected to at least one change across the members of a given `grouped scan collection` and needed as an input for parameter fitting.
 * The metadata fields listed in the OPTIONAL columns can be used to derive different flavors of the minimum viable qMRI application for the respective `grouping suffix`.
-The following section expands on the set of rules to derive multiple qMRI applications from an existing `grouping suffix`.
+The following section expands on the set of rules governing the derivation of qMRI applications from an existing `grouping suffix`.

 **qMRI applications that can be derived from an existing `grouping suffix`:**

 Certain grouping suffixes may refer to a generic data collection regime such as variable flip angle (VFA), rather than a more specific acquisition, e.g., magnetization prepared two gradient echoes (MP2RAGE).
-Such generic acquisition concepts can serve as a basis to derive various qMRI applications by changes to the acquisition sequence or varying additional scan parameters.
+Such generic acquisition schemas can serve as a basis to derive various qMRI applications by changes to the acquisition sequence or varying additional scan parameters.

 If such inheritance relationship is applicable between an already existing